Akshaydevrale/my-javascript/README.md

 # my-javascript
-A Code Repo for JavaScript Series
+📘 A beginner-friendly JavaScript series with simple code examples and clear explanations for mastering core concepts.